 Negotiations & Problem Solving

-Taught by Krannert Associate Professor of Management Ben Dunford, this course is designed to give students a practical introduction to negotiation concepts and tools.
+Taught by Krannert Associate Professor of Management Dr. Ben Dunford, this course is designed to give students a practical introduction to negotiation concepts and tools.
 It is a skills class.
 Through a combination of methods including cases, role plays, discussions and lectures, this course will help you improve your ability to negotiate deals and solve problems in everyday work and non-work situations.
 This course provides an opportunity to develop skills in negotiations and an increased awareness and sensitivity to the challenges of managing relationships.

 Strategic management focuses on the “big picture” questions of business: What determines total corporate performance of an entire business enterprise?
 Why do some companies succeed, while other companies fail?
 And what – if anything – can managers do about it?
 Within these “big picture” issues, we will also address more focused questions as well: How can a company anticipate how its competitors will respond to its strategy?
 Which industries/markets offer the best opportunities for sustained profitability, and why?
 How can a company build and sustain a competitive advantage?